blackshadev/littledev-nl/content/blog/posts/2020-11-15-going-static.md

 ## The struggles

 So this is a more technical solution to WordPress, you still need to have some coding skills to do this.
 In my opinion with basic HTML and JS you will be fine.
 What's more, if you need more complex things, like tags on your blogs, you need to build it yourself.
 No easy plugins or database joins, at least I didn't find any.

+## Final verdict

+To be totally honest, when I started I thought I wouldn't like the hassle and end up buying something like a squarespace account and be done with it.
+I just want a website to have a presence and to blog a bit.

+But!
+It was way easier than I thought, and even though I don't like netlify CMS that much, I like the freedom that the whole stack brings me.
+I will switch CMS one day, or just inline edit in NuxtJS (because yes it can do that in dev mode).

+All in all, a fun experience and this website is here to stay!
+10/10 would statically generate it again